Nayacakalou’s answered prayer

 “I can only thank God for getting me this far.
 This is the dream of every Fijian boy growing up playing rugby.
 I’m just so grateful for this chance.”

-His family as a driving factor, the Rewa man adds he will go all out.
+His family is a driving factor, the Rewa man adds he will go all out.

-The 25-year-old is known as a rugby 7s, union and league player but he also played football is his early years in primary school.
+The 25-year-old is known as a rugby 7s, union and league player but he also played football in his early years in primary school.